tpgwidget/tpgwidget/README.md

 - https://tpgdata.nicolapps.ch is linked to the `tpgdata` folder.
 It contains generic data (maps, vehicles images)

 ### Develop
 Front-end files are compiled with [Gulp](https://gulpjs.com).
 To install it, use `npm install gulp-cli -g` from the command line.
-You can then compile the assets using `gulp ios-css` and `gulp android-css`, `gulp ios-js` and `gulp android-js`.
+You can then compile the assets using `gulp ios-css`, `gulp android-css`, `gulp ios-js` and `gulp android-js`.

 ## Contributing
 If you have a question or an idea, you can create an issue.
 Pull requests are welcome !
 If you want to contribute, don’t hesitate to look into the unassigned issues.